7411 Applewood Rd. Crestwood, KY 40014 Times: Sun 10:00 am, 11:00 am & 5:00 pm; Wed 7:00 pm

 Intimacy and respect for our heavenly Father

 Abba was also used by the apostle Paul to illustrate the intimacy God has with His adopted children in Christ.
-In baptism, we are freed from sin and become slaves of righteousness (Romans 6:17-18).
-To God, we become more than just servants.
-He makes us His children.
-“For you are all sons of God through faith in Christ Jesus” (Galatians 3:26).
+In baptism, we are freed from sin and become slaves of righteousness (Romans 6:17-18), but we become much more than just servants.
+“For you are all sons of God through faith in Christ Jesus.
+For as many of you as were baptized into Christ have put on Christ.”
+(Galatians 3:26-27)

 Intimacy

-These truths help us understand that God is seeking more than a vague or distant relationship with His people.
-Sometimes, we allow ourselves to become consumed with the day-to-day and forget that the Creator of the universe has been mindful of us.
-It’s easy to forget what God has done to reconcile and bring us close to Him.
+These truths help us see that God seeks more than a distant and heartless relationship with His people.
+Sometimes, we allow ourselves to become so consumed with worldly pursuits and day-to-day routines that we forget.
+The Creator of the universe has been mindful of us!

-God’s eternal purpose is not that His people should relegate Him to an afterthought or to honor Him with the occasional act of worship once or twice a week.
-Our heavenly Father yearns for us bear the family resemblance of holiness and righteousness, and to share in His glory (Colossians 3:4).
-He wants us to draw near to Him so that He can draw near to us (James 4:8).
+God’s eternal purpose in sending His Son to die on the cross was not that His people should relegate Him to an afterthought or honor Him with the occasional act of worship once or twice a week.
+Our heavenly Father yearns to draw near to us, but before He can do that, we must draw near to Him (James 4:8).
+He wants to see us bear the family resemblance of holiness and righteousness and to share in His glory (Colossians 3:4).

 Reverence

-While some avoid the intimacy God seeks with His adopted children, others embrace it to such an extent that they violate other important truths.
-They want to “feel” close to God, but they forget to maintain the respect and reverence owed to Him as God Almighty.
-As a result, they mistake irreverence and disrespect for intimacy, taking an overly casual approach to their relationship and the worship of God.
+While some never realize the intimacy God seeks with His adopted children, others focus entirely on the emotion of such intimacy to the extent that they violate other important truths.
+They confuse irreverence and disrespect for intimacy, taking an overly casual approach to their relationship and worship of God.
+Wanting to “feel” close to God, they forget to maintain the respect and reverence required of those who draw near to Him as God Almighty.

-In Jesus' day, even among “dear children”, the authority of the father was always honored within the household.
-Likewise, even though Jesus cried out “Abba, Father!”, He still said, “Not My will, but Yours, be done" (Luke 22:42).
-He teaches us to maintain this same reverence in our own prayers.
+In Jesus’ day, even among “dear children”, the authority of the father was always honored within the household.
+Likewise, Jesus, after He cried out “Abba, Father!”, said, “Not My will, but Yours, be done" (Luke 22:42).
+He teaches us to do the same.
 In His model prayer He instructs us to say, “Our Father in heaven, Hallowed by Your name” (Matthew 6:9).

 In the Book of Romans, Paul establishes that every man needs salvation by the grace of God which comes through the gospel. “it is the power of God unto salvation for all who believe” (Romans 1:16).